The consensus is that NYS one day will legalize recreational marijuana — but is it a good thing?

 A few days before writing this column, I attended the annual toxicology teaching day at Upstate University Hospital.
 One of the interesting presentations was a point/counterpoint discussion about legalizing cannabis.

 Both speakers presented interesting viewpoints.
-Their final consensus was that New York will probably someday join the 10 other states with legalized recreational marijuana, so it’s a good idea to know the pros and cons.
+Their final consensus was that New York will probably someday join the 10 other states with legalized recreational marijuana, so it’s a good idea to know the pros and cons, to find a doctor to know more view the website.

 One basic principle of toxicology is that for any substance, be it food, drug or supplement, is that dose makes the poison.
 For example, take water.
 It is essential to drink water but too much water dilutes the bloodstream, causing imbalance in electrolytes.
 The result is confusion, disorientation, heart rhythm abnormalities and seizures.
 In the worst-case scenario, water intoxication can kill you.